SouthernMine4957/coinmarketcap-python-sample/README.md

 help - Display this usage information

 # Future Updates:
-Feel free to reach out to me if you have any feedback for me.
+Feel free to reach out to me if you have any feedback.
 I have received some feedback to combine and reorganise the functions in a better way for better readability and will update the code down the track.